-Counterfeit rabies vaccine entered the supply chain from the Philippines during 2013 and is likely to have spread to other countries in the region.
+Counterfeit rabies vaccine entered the supply chain from the Philippines and is likely to have spread to other countries in the region.
 It is more important than ever to consider pre-travel rabies immunisation.

 Yellow Fever is a killer but the vaccine gives excellent protection.
 Research shows that the immunisation gives life-long protection to most people.
 Now we must wait for international health regulations to catch up so we won't need 10-yearly boosters to cross borders in Africa and the Americas.